Javernaut/MediaFile/README.md

 ## Using

-The library is published on Github Packages, so you are able to use it as a dependency:
+The library is available via Maven Central, so you are able to use it as a dependency:

 ```groovy
 dependencies {